 - 1 tsp ground black pepper

-Remove corn kernels from cob by cutting kernels from cob with short knife.
-Add corn to bowl.
-If you do not have corn on the cob use 1 cup frozen corn kernels.
+- Remove corn kernels from the cob by cutting kernels from the cob with a sharp knife.
+Add corn to the bowl.
+If you do not have corn on the cob use 1 cup of frozen corn kernels.